CHI-KEKE/Dogs_Adoption_Website/README.md

 # Dogs_Adoption_Website

 ## Intro
-This is a website demo I created based on the work of Jonas schmedtmann banking website by learning the JS and style it as  a pet adoption version.
+This is a website demo I created based on the work of Jonas schmedtmann banking website by learning the JS and style it as a pet adoption website with RWD.
 <br><br><br>
 ## Main Idea
 - Nav-links Fading